sreyenkm-glitch/Prompt-Genie/STREAMLIT_DEPLOYMENT_FIX.md

 ## 🎉 Expected Result

-Your app should now deploy successfully on Streamlit Cloud without the pydantic-core build error.
+Your app should now deploy successfully on Streamlit Cloud using Python 3.11 without any build errors.
 The main functionality using Google Gemini API will work perfectly.

 ## 📞 If Issues Persist